majkinetor/au-packages/README.md

 ### Update single package

-Run `<package_dir>/update.ps1` from within the directory of the package to update that package:
+Run `<package_dir>/update.ps1` from within the directory of the package to update that package.

 ### Update all packages